cristaloleg/awesome-manifesto/README.md

   - it'll be easier to find someone else or postpone the question
 - [ ] FAQ for newcomers
   - 30-day plan with all stuff that they should accomplish
-- [ ] all features must be protected by feature flag
-  - in case of an accident it will(might) be enough to turn it off
 - [ ] document solved and unresolved problems
   - teammembers will be aware of some problems and it will be resolved much faster